75-Hard-Student-Edition/75-student-readthedocs/docs/source/System Architecture.rst

 Where the user actions may require some kind of data processing, the code in this layer will call methods implemented by the business logic layer.

-The GUI is comprised of a collection of "screens" (occasionally "page" is used synomously).
+The GUI is comprised of a collection of "screens" (occasionally "page" is used synonymously).
 The code for each screen is written in its own file in ``lib/userInterfaces``.
 Each screen is comprised of between 1 and 3 objects, depending on the nature of the screen.
 Screens which do not store state are comprised primarily of 1 object, which extends the ``StatelessWidget`` class.
 Such screens include: